wanglaibao/functional-thinking-injava/README.md

 #            Functional Programming Introduction

 ### 0: some idea we should keep in mind now days
-* It is not a better to use object-oriented programming (OOP) as our primary solution to develop software system , we can think of functional way now.
+* It is not better to use object-oriented programming (OOP) as our primary solution for developing software system , we can think of functional way now.

 * functional programming (FP) is the best way to approach concurrency